FOSSEE/st-scripts/manipulating_strings/script.rst

 Let's say the variable ``week`` has the list of the names of the days of the week.

+..
+L5
 ::

     week = ["sun", "mon", "tue", "wed", "thu", "fri", "sat"]

+..
+R6

-Now given a string ``s``, we should be able to check if the string is a valid name of a day of the week or not.
+Now given a string ``s``, we should be able to check if the string is a valid name of a day of the week or not.Let us define our string as,

+..
+L6
 ::

-    s = saturday
+    s = "saturday"

+..
+L7

+{{{ show the slide with forms }}}

+..
+R7

 ``s`` could be in any of the forms --- sat, saturday, Sat, Saturday, SAT, SATURDAY.
-For now, shall now be solving the problem only for the forms, sat and saturday.
+For now, we shall be solving the problem only for the forms,sat and saturday.
 We shall solve it for the other forms, at the end of the tutorial.

-{{{ show these forms in a slide }}}
+..
+R8

 So, we need to check if the first three characters of the given string exists in the variable ``week``.

-As, with any of the sequence data-types, strings can be sliced into sub-strings.
+As with any of the sequence data-types, strings can be sliced into sub-strings.
 To get the first three characters of s, we say,

+..
+L8

+{{{ Switch to the terminal }}}
 ::

     s[0:3]

+..
+R9

 Note that, we are slicing the string from the index 0 to index 3, 3 not included.